1000001AS/1000001AS/README.md

 - 💞️ I’m looking to collaborate on any kind of program but specifically machine learning.
 - 📫 How to reach me here at GitHub.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I speak 4 lamguages.
+- ⚡ Fun fact: I speak 4 languages.

 <!---
 1000001AS/1000001AS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.